Various

 Chinese (traditional) /English

-64 pages, US $9.95
+$12.95, 64 pages,

-This little book is probably the first thing in English every written on Ta Sheng Pi Gua Men or the Great Sage Split and Deflect Fighting.
+This little book is probably the first thing in English written on Ta Sheng Pi Gua Men or the Great Sage Split and Deflect Fighting.
 Even though it says "volume one" we don't recall any others forthcoming.
 Ta Sheng developed out of that great style Pi Gua.
-The text contains two form, the Plum Blossom Fist and the MiZong or Lost Track Fist.
-While the photos are not great by modern printing standards the demonstration of the set by a very limber Mr. Roland Shipman.
+The text contains two forms, the Plum Blossom Fist and the MiZong or Lost Track Fist.
+While the photos are not great by modern printing standards the demonstration of the set by a very limber Mr. Roland Shipman is well done.
 There is also a front piece on the style by the rather scholarly James Wong.
 Summation?
 This is the most authentic representation of traditional Monkey Boxing among our English language books.
 Historical side note: This book is from Koinonia in Stockton, California one of the first independent martial arts publishers in the U.S. and headed by the dedicated practitioner Leo Fong.
-An early inspiration for publishers like yours truly. |
+Koinonia stood as an early inspiration for publishers like yours truly.

-#ESF96 Shaolin 10 Animal Form
+KS017 Shaolin 10 Animal Form

 by Kwan Tak Hing & Leung Ting

-English, 208 pages, softbound, US $ 19.95
+English, 208 pages, softbound,

 Printed